 Some locations are at their most beautiful in the blue hour.
-An experienced photographer who knows the city well will be able to guide you with your route-plan.
+As an experienced photographer who knows the city well can guide you with your route-plan.
 You might be surprised how late we start the shoot in summer because we want to be photographing in the best light.
 Basically, I know when locations are not so busy but the light is still good.
-There are circumstances in which I’d advise a wraparound shoot.
-You do a sunset shoot at certain locations, grab something nice to eat, go to bed for a few hours and then start again at sunrise when other locations are at their best.
-(If you can sleep in a way that preserves your make-up and touch it up yourself in the morning, you don’t even have to ask the MUA back!)
+Sometimes I recommend a wraparound shoot.
+This means that we do a sunset shoot at certain locations, grab something nice to eat, go to bed for a few hours and then start again at sunrise when other locations are at their best.
 That works extremely well in high summer.

 Can I combine London with another location?

 A lot of my couples choose to do a two-day shoot: half a day in London and a day outside London.
 I don’t usually recommend doing them on the same day because of travel time.
 But it’s easy to do.
 You’ve got Leeds Castle.
 You’ve got Cambridge, Oxford.
 You’ve got beautiful countryside in the downs or Brighton and the seaside.
 And don’t forget, we’re a couple of hours from Paris.
 It’s really easy to get on the Eurostar train and get to Paris.